 Anyone requesting an ex parte order, other than temporary restraining orders, must provide 24-hour advanced notice to all parties of such request.
-Notice shall be provided by either personal service, telephone voicemail, or service by e-mail faesimile.
+Notice shall be provided by either personal service, telephone voicemail, or service by e-mail.
 A proof of service form must be filed with the ex parte request and submitted to the clerk in the juvenile department where the pending action would normally be heard.
-Any party wishing to object may file an objection with the clerk no later than 10:00 a.m. the next court day the end of the second court day after service receipt of notice.
+Any party wishing to object may file an objection with the clerk no later than 10:00 a.m. the next court day after service receipt of notice.
 The court will not rule on said request any sooner than the third court day after service.
 This notice requirement shall not apply in situations where the delay would not be in the best interest of the child, such as requests for protective custody warrants and urgent medical/dental procedures.
-In those instances, notice is not required. the best interest of the child precludes notice.
+In those instances, notice is not required.